youGrow/readme/README.md

 # readme

-List of sociologic phanomena every nerd should know about, because problems cannot be solved by the level of awareness that created them.
+List of phenomena every nerd should know about, because problems cannot be solved by the level of awareness that created them.

 ## Evolution
 - [Evolution](https://en.wikipedia.org/wiki/Evolution)